Updated January 2022

-Additionally, if you want to also deliver groceries – work for Shipt Shoppers, for example – you need to be able to lift at least 40 lbs.
+Additionally, if you want to also deliver groceries – use Shipt Shoppers, for example – you need to be able to lift at least 40 lbs.
 (According to their website, Instacart shoppers are required to be able to lift at least 50 lbs with or without accommodation.)

-Beyond those simple and basic requirements, grocery delivery and delivery job apps are open to anyone and everyone.
+Beyond those simple and basic requirements, grocery delivery and delivery apps are open to anyone and everyone to sign up.
 They are an increasingly popular side hustle for people with a valid driver’s license who want to make money in today’s gig economy.

-In no particular order, let’s take a look at the pros and cons of some of the best delivery apps to work for.
+In no particular order, let’s take a look at the pros and cons of some of the best delivery apps to deliver with.

 Dispelling a Few Myths